alormil/tennis-montreal-friend/README.md

 # tennis-montreal-friend
 This project will allow users to find other tennis players in the region of Montreal.

-We will use the :
+We will use the following technologies :

 - Vue.js for the Frontend : https://vuejs.org/
 - Algolia for the search : https://www.algolia.com/